wui-hong/tp/docs/UserGuide.md

 The order of the flagged fields (i.e. those with the = sign) is flexible (e.g. description can come after cost) but the command word (editTransaction) and the index must be in front.

+If no timestamp is input, the default timestamp is the current system time.
+If only the date is input, the default time is set as 00:00.

 Examples:

 * `editTransaction 1 c=12.12`